bbyk/graph.net/readme.md

-Graph.net - Facebook Graph API .NET Client
+Graph.net - Facebook API .NET Client
 ==========================================

-This SDK provides a light wrapper around the Facebook Graph API with both **sync** and **async** calls.
+This SDK provides a light wrapper around the Facebook Graph and Old Rest APIs with both **sync** and **async** calls.
 Additionally it contains a set of useful canvas utilities to sustain authentication/authorization workflows.